LLark: A Multimodal Instruction-Following Language Model for Music: Introduction

 Our work addresses these limitations with a model that takes (audio, text) pairs as inputs, and produces text outputs.
 This form of specifying tasks as text is often referred to as ``instruction-following,'' and fine-tuning pretrained large language models (LLMs) to this end as ``instruction-tuning'' \citep{wei2021finetuned, wang2022self, alpaca}.
 Recent works across many modalities have demonstrated that this general multimodal approach (\textit{Language + Multimodal} $\rightarrow$ \textit{Language}) can provide a foundation for flexible and even zero-shot multimodal modeling, such as InstructBLIP \citep{dai2023instructblip}, LLaVA \citep{liu2023visual}, LLaMA-Adapterv2 \citep{gao2023llamaadapterv2} and Mini-GPT4 \citep{zhu2023minigpt}.

-Multimodal LLMs for audio have been an area of active research (e.g. \cite{guzhov2022audioclip, elizalde2023clap, deshmukh2023pengi, girdhar2023imagebind}), with only a few exceptions \citep{doh2023lp, liu2023mullama, manco2021muscaps} focusing specifically on music.
+Multimodal LLMs for audio have been an area of active research (e.g. \cite{guzhov2022audioclip, elizalde2023clap, deshmukh2023pengi, girdhar2023imagebind}), with few exceptions \citep{doh2023lp, liu2023mullama, manco2021muscaps} focusing specifically on music.
 However, the challenges of obtaining large, high-quality, richly-annotated music datasets has limited the multitask effectiveness of these works, and most are trained for individual tasks (question answering, captioning).

-This paper presents \modelname{}, a foundation model to address the unique challenges of music understanding.
+This paper presents \modelname{}, a model to address the unique challenges of music understanding.
 We train \modelname{} from a set of open-source music datasets using an end-to-end instruction-tuning approach with musical augmentations.
 Our contributions include:

-\textbf{Instruction-Tuning Recipe for Multimodal Music Modeling:} We develop an end-to-end procedure for transforming diverse, noisy, unaligned music data into a unified instruction-following format in three task categories (music understanding, captioning, reasoning), augmenting the data with musical annotations.
+\textbf{Instruction-Tuning Recipe for Multi-Task Multimodal Music Modeling:} We develop an end-to-end procedure for transforming diverse, noisy, unaligned music data into a unified instruction-following format in three task categories (music understanding, captioning, reasoning), augmenting the data with musical annotations.

 \textbf{Model Architecture:} We propose an architecture, shown in Figure \ref{fig:model-overview}, which leverages (1) a pretrained generative audio encoder, (2) a pretrained language model, and (3) a simple multimodal projection module that maps encoded audio into the LLM embedding space.
+While the individual components predate this work, LLark is the first work to demonstrate how these can be combined and aligned using our musical instruction-tuning recipe.

 \textbf{Empirical Evaluation:} We conduct a rigorous evaluation across several music tasks, ranging from classification and regression to captioning and reasoning.
 We evaluate \modelname{} alongside state-of-the-art (SOTA) models on benchmark datasets, and with human studies.
-We perform ablation studies to evaluate the model components and investigate model scaling behavior with respect to training data.
-We show that \modelname{} achieves both improved task performance, and greater breadth, than previous works.
+Via ablation studies, we evaluate the model components and investigate scaling behavior with respect to training data.
+We show that \modelname{} achieves improved task performance and greater breadth than previous works, even approaching the performance of fine-tuned SOTA models on some tasks.